SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
 Players have **Perseverance** equal to their level.
 Perseverance can be used to remove one Fatigue.
-Perseverance is restored when a player rests to regain their fatigue.
+Perseverance is restored when a player rests to regain their Fatigue.

 PCs can also gain Fatigue by **casting spells** or through events in the fiction.